Icing on the Cake: Plot

-As Grace and Daniel finish having sex in bed while Daniel feels a very hot orgasm before starting the day, he tells her where she has been all his life as Grace has a very sexy body as from her nerdy appearance during college and she likes to have sex three times a night.
+As Grace and Daniel finish having sex in bed, Daniel feels a very hot orgasm before starting the day.
+He tells her where she has been all his life as Grace has a very sexy body as from her nerdy appearance during college and she likes to have sex three times a night.
 Daniel then panics when she informs him that she needs to speak with his mother, but tells her that Claire has gone away and that she probably won’t be able to find her, so Daniel sends Claire off to a hotel to stay low and instructs her not to talk to anyone.
 Daniel later tells Betty that she can’t let anyone know that he is sleeping with Grace, including Alexis.
 So Betty swears to keep the secret and heads downstairs to see Christina, only to learn that Christina knows about Daniel and Grace as she sees through Betty's secret.

 Henry stops in and gives Betty the invitation to Charlie’s birthday party.
 Christina is surprised to hear that she is going, but Betty informs her that she does not want to lose Henry as a friend.
 Christina insists that Betty will need a date for the evening, so they ponder the thought and Betty calls her orthodontist for an appointment and informs him that a wire has snapped on her braces, so he schedules her for one.
 As she hangs up the phone Betty turns to Christina with a big smile, and in turn Christina snaps a wire.
 Later in the day Betty arrives for her appointment and tells her that it happened while eating a bagel.
 After he fixes the problem and she promises to be more careful, Betty responds that he may have to have dinner with her to ensure that she doesn’t eat anything too dangerous.
 Her plan works and he accepts her proposal.

 Over at Casa Suarez, Constance visits Ignacio and continues to pour on the charm by wrestling him down and steals a kiss.
 As Hilda and Justin walk in the front door they are shocked to find Ignacio hiding in the dark from his case worker.
 He tells them that he doesn’t know what to do about her.
 Justin tells them that Constance gave him $1 the other day to call her grandma.
 Despite all this Ignacio insists that he has to keep her happy until the court date.
 Later on in the day Hilda gives Constance a new hairdo, only to freak out when Hilda tells her that Ignacio is a ladies' man.
 Constance tells Hilda that he should have told her if he was seeing someone, but tells Hilda that she is okay with it.